dyn4j/dyn4j.github.io/pages/getting-started.md

 <a id="Integrating_Into_The_Game_Loop"></a>

 #### Integrating Into The Game Loop
-Most, if not all, games use active rendering and something called a "game loop" to poll for input, update graphics, etc.  To allow the simulation, which is represented by the `World`, you must call one of the update/step methods: `World.update(double)`, `World.updatev(double)`, `World.step(int)`, etc.  The update methods must be passed the elapsed time from the last iteration <strong>in seconds</strong> whereas the step methods are looking for the number of steps to perform.
+Most, if not all, games use active rendering and something called a "game loop" to poll for input, update graphics, etc.  Integrate the simulation, which is represented by the `World`, by calling one of the update/step methods: `World.update(double)`, `World.updatev(double)`, or `World.step(int)`, etc.  The update methods must be passed the elapsed time from the last iteration <strong>in seconds</strong> whereas the step methods take the number of steps to perform.

 The `World.updatev(double)` method can be used if you prefer a variable time step or would like to control when the World updates yourself.
 The `World.update(double)` method accumulates the elapsed time until it reaches `Settings.getStepFrequency()`, at which time the simulation is updated.
 The `World.step(int)` methods are useful when you want to manually step through the simulation.

 > NOTE: Variable time steps can reduce accuracy and stability.

+Updating/stepping the world changes the bodies inside it.
+In particular, a body's updated `transform` can be used to position and rotate the element it represents for display.
+Notably, the shapes inside the bodies are not changed by the world's simulation; so, you need to take into account the body's updated transform when displaying the shapes.

 <a id="Exceptions"></a>